 Sons of Norway is organized as a fraternal benefit society.

-A fraternal benefit society is a membership organization that is legally required to offer life, health, and related insurance products to its members.
+A fraternal benefit society is a membership organization legally required to offer members life, health, and related insurance products.

-Fraternal benefit societies must be made up of members with a common bond and organized into lodges or chapters (local membership groups).
+Fraternal benefit societies must comprise members with a common bond and be organized into lodges or chapters (local membership groups).

 What are the benefits of becoming a Sons of Norway member?